 Do you use recycled water at your home?

 No, I want to.
 I wish we were able to use the gray water.
 I actually am looking to maybe build a home soon and we’re looking into that type of technology.
 Basically, you take all of the water from the land and then also from your plumbing and you filter it and then you put it back into the land.
 And so it’s called gray water.
 It’s not cheap to put in those systems.
 It costs a fortune to be more sustainable or to care about the planet.
 But it is worth it in the long run.

 You were inspired to create The Honest Company because you were sick as a child (pneumonia, a collapsed lung, asthma).
 We have an alarming level of pollution, the water is often contaminated and it seems like whatever we do is dangerous.
 What’s your take on the situation?

 I don’t think everyone is living in all of those completely dire situations.
 I think for the most part in the United States most people’s quality of living is pretty good compared to other parts of the world.
 But human health is a concern of mine.
-It is why I started the Honest company, because I did want people to have access to products to live a healthier, happier life.
+It is why I started The Honest Company, because I did want people to have access to products to live a healthier, happier life.
 I was quite sick as a kid and it wasn’t fun and a lot of illnesses are linked to environmental causes.
-So there’s a lot of data, that show things that are inside your home can actually create more of a polluted environment than outside, even in the city.
-And so yeah there is always a potential to be exposed to harmful chemical’s through everyday products, that we all have and that’s why I wanted to create a company to give people options – so they don’t always have to be surrounded by that stuff.
+So there’s a lot of data that show things that are inside your home can actually create more of a polluted environment than outside, even in the city.
+And so there is always a potential to be exposed to harmful chemicals through everyday products that we all have and that’s why I wanted to create a company to give people options – so they don’t always have to be surrounded by that stuff.